SyedMohidHussain/factory-signup/README.md

-# makers-row-assessment
+# factory-signup-assessment

 1: Clone this repo.

 2: cd into backend folder.

-3: Run node server.js
+3: Run "node server.js"

 1: Then cd into frontend folder